-BEHAVIOUR AND ATTITUDES : GOOD Strengths During our previous Ofsted in June 2017, pupils' personal development, behaviour and welfar outstanding.
-We continue to have high expectations for pupils' behaviour and conduct, and our made clear across the school and applied fairly in all classes.
-In 2019, in collaboration with the community, we redeveloped our school rules, reducing them and simplifying them to three work respectful, safe.
-This was further embedded during the early period of 2020 through addition and ongoing work with the school community.
-This has supported a consistent approach to be management as all conversations are framed using these rules as a bedrock.
-As a consequent know and understand the school rules, and can articulate them clearly in a range of contexts of Children are polite and respectful to staff, visitors and other pupils, holding doors open and act visitors as they walk past them.
-Pupils are keen to take on high profile roles and responsibilities as digital leaders, sports leaders, school council, eco-council and our oldest children enjoy be bur expectations are he school yords - ready , onal staff training behaviour ence, all pupils s when asked. addressing staff and ties in school such rewards and sanctions.
+BEHAVIOUR AND ATTITUDES: GOOD

+During our previous Ofsted in June 2017, pupils' personal development, behaviour and welfare was graded outstanding.
+We continue to have high expectations for pupils' behaviour and conduct, and our expectations are made clear across the school and applied fairly in all classes.
+In 2019, in collaboration with the school community, we redeveloped our school rules, reducing them and simplifying them to three words - ready, respectful, safe.
+This was further embedded during the early period of 2020 through additional staff training and ongoing work with the school community.
+This has supported a consistent approach to behaviour management as all conversations are framed using these rules as a bedrock.
+As a consequence, all pupils know and understand the school rules, and can articulate them clearly in a range of contexts when asked.
+Children are polite and respectful to staff, visitors and other pupils, holding doors open and addressing staff and visitors as they walk past them.
+Pupils are keen to take on high profile roles and responsibilities in school such as digital leaders, sports leaders, school council, eco-council and our oldest children enjoy being mentors to others around school.
+This is consistent with our values and having a concise behaviour policy with clear rewards and sanctions.
 Pupil adherence to school rules and their understanding of our shared school values is demonstrated by a very small amount of low level disruption in classrooms and incidences during break times.